How To Get Enviable Photos of the Santa Monica Pier

 Over the years that I’ve been publishing Totally LA, I’ve realized that a great many of my visitors are travel bloggers themselves.
 Our interests expand to include not only where to go, but when, where and how to get the best photos of the attractions and how to make money off of them as well!

 One of the most photogenic spots in Los Angeles is the Santa Monica Pier.
 Getting great photographs of it depends a lot on the time of day and the time of year.
 There are also a number of best vantage points from which to photograph the Santa Monica Pier.
+But be sure to check out the other fun things to see and do in Santa Monica as well.

 Time of year: